-Results of my brainstorm: I think of the first word, FEEL, and some associations, and I’m considering a location.
-A scene from Seinfeld — “what is that velvet?”; another scene with Elaine and J Peterman, “this innocent looking shirt has something that isn’t innocent at all — touchability.”
+Results of my brainstorming: I think of the first word, FEEL, and some associations and I’m considering a location.
+In a scene from Seinfeld — “what is that, velvet?”; another scene with Elaine and J Peterman, “this innocent-looking shirt has something that isn’t innocent at all — touchability.”

 There is a possibility of “touchability” causing confusion.
 I might remember the word “touch” instead of “feel”.
-“Feelings” can be used?; “Peel” rhymes with “feel”, that can reduce ambiguity with “touch”.
+“Feelings” can be used?; “Peel” rhymes with “feel”, which can reduce ambiguity with “touch”.

 That’s enough material.
 Now to create something.